jonfleming/Amy/README.md

     EMAIL_HOST_USER=support@fleming.ai
     EMAIL_PASSWORD=emailpassword

 Amy uses Pinecone to store and search text embeddings.
 It expects an index named `history` to exist.
-To create the index, run the following Python code from the Django shell:
+To create the index, run the following Python code from the Django shell (this will take several minutes):

 ```
 import os